Sen. Al Franken Announces He Will Resign 'In The Coming Weeks'

 Franken was again accused of sexual misconduct as recently as Wednesday.
 A woman told Politico that Franken tried to kiss her after she appeared on his radio show in 2006 prior to his election to the Senate.
 The woman, who was not named in the article, said Franken claimed, "It's my right as an entertainer."
 Franken denied the allegation.
 "This allegation is categorically not true and the idea that I would claim this as my right as an entertainer is preposterous.
 I look forward to fully cooperating with the ongoing ethics committee investigation," Franken said in a statement, according to Politico.

-In the Atlantic, writer Tina Dupuy said she was groped by Franken in early 2009.
+In The Atlantic, writer Tina Dupuy said she was groped by Franken in early 2009.
 It was not clear from the Atlantic report whether the publication had reached out to Franken for comment and, if so, how Franken had responded.

 Calling for Franken's resignation was clearly a difficult decision for some Senate Democrats.
 Many cited their friendships with the former Saturday Night Live comedian and writer.
 He has done fundraisers for some of them, and he has held positions on issues, including abortion rights, that are in line with the views of most Democratic female officeholders.